 The Pavilion has undergone major restorations since 1864 to bring it back to its former glory.

-The restoration and conservation efforts of the Pavilion are perhaps the most extraordinary part of the Royal Pavilion tour.
+The restoration and conservation efforts are perhaps the most extraordinary part of the Royal Pavilion tour.

 Every detail has been meticulously placed, everything has been researched and you can feel it as soon as you enter the building.
-It’s like being transported to that time.
+It’s like being transported to the early 19th century.

 Another interesting part of the Pavilion’s history is its use as a hospital during World War I. For almost two years, soldiers from the Indian Corps wounded on the Western Front in France and Flanders were transferred and treated at the Royal Pavilion.

-One of the stops in the tour is a gallery of the Indian Military Hospital.
-From the website, “paintings, archive photographs, contemporary accounts and film footage recall in vivid form a remarkable and often forgotten story from Brighton’s history.”
+A gallery of the Indian Military Hospital contains paintings, photographs, and contemporary accounts, as well as footage that recalls “in vivid form a remarkable and often forgotten story from Brighton’s history.”